loosely-covered/set-lists/README.md

 - a table of contents that lists all the songs for that gig; and
 - for each of those songs, a page containing the lead sheet for that song.

 The `lead-sheet` folder contains all of the "lead sheets" (lyrics, plus structure) for the songs in the Loosely Covered repertoire.
-If new songs need to be added to our repertoire, before creating the new Set List, go to the `lead-sheets` folder, and follow the instructions below to add the new song(s).
+If new songs need to be added to our repertoire, before creating the new Set List, go to the `lead-sheets` folder, and follow the instructions therein to add the new song(s).

 ## Create a Set List